Trump Was Almost What America Needed

 Trump is Strong-Willed But That's Not A Good Thing

 Here is the more dangerous part of it all.
 Trump is most likely a sociopath.
 Many psychologists have explained that they couldn't officially diagnose Trump as a narcissist, sociopath or a psychopath without an interview, but many have strongly implied it based on many observable character traits.
 With that said, it's safe to assume regardless if its for the good of the people or not, Trump wants to win.
 He genuinely might want to do well for his legacy and the country and I believe whole-heartedly that he wishes to be adored.
 In an indirect sort of way, that would still be great for us.
 However, here is why this probably won’t work out: He lives in his own reality and he isn’t as bright as he promotes himself to be.
 Not even remotely.
 Even the IQ he promotes he has is most likely fake because there isn’t a sensible or researchable explanation on its origin.
-And so he believes he can serve two masters: Do the bidding of the establishment and corporate America and make America great again.
+If you really dig deep you will find that Trump is a fraud on many fronts.
+However, he is still narcissistic and confident.
+And so he believes he can serve two masters: Do the bidding of the establishment, his party and corporate America and make America great again.
 Sorry, not possible.
 Regulating corporate America is a dutiful job in and of itself.
 You simply cannot be married to corporate America over the people, even having financial ties and dealings to oil companies, and be some sort of FDR.
 Not going to happen, America.
 Sorry.
-Donald Trump is the swamp.
+Donald Trump is "the swamp".

 Trump waltzed in the White House and seemingly without blinking, approved drilling up the place in favor of the Oil companies because Trump’s brain cannot think about the environment.
 It thinks about money.
 This is why Trump is so dangerous.
 He doesn’t understand the complexity of certain issues or he doesn’t care.
 For the past several years’ people have been fighting the Oil companies, even divorcing ties with banks in league with Oil companies to stop the drilling predicted to ruin the environment, toxify more land that belongs to Native Americans and poison more water supplies.
 Trump is a soulless, spiritually vacant stooge.
 He doesn't care about the Native Americans fighting for land that belongs to them, or that it breaks a treaty or that people have been fighting this passionately.
 He doesn't care that the oil and coal industries need to evolve and that drilling is going to destroy the environment leading to more sickness and imminent death.
 Through an Executive Order, and flippant stroke of a pen, Trump signed permission for the Oil companies to commence the extremely unpopular drilling again.
 Then he held it up allowing press to take pictures like it was a proud moment.
 This was only in the first month of his presidency.
 He’s not even close to done increasing corporate power.
 America elected this man in the belief that because he is a successful business man (which he isn’t) he is America’s savior.
 What a bad, bad mistake.